Maanaaa/TerraBank/Readme.md

-For more details on each command and their usage, please refer to the plugin documentation.

 ## Support and Feedback

 If you encounter any issues or have any questions regarding TerraBank, please contact theo_maanaa on Discord for support.
 We appreciate your feedback and suggestions for improving the plugin.